EchoSPLab/MTC-CSNet/README.md

 ```
 * Your trained models (.pth) will save in the `models` folder, it should contain `info.pth`, `model.pth`, `optimizer.pth` and `log.txt`, respectively represent the information during the training process, trained model parameters, optimizer information, and the reconstruction performance (PSNR, SSIM, LPIPS) of the verification set after one training epoch.

-**2) For testing DBD-Net.**
+**2) For testing MTC-CSNet.**
 * Put the `Set5 (.png)`, `Set14 (.png)`, `CBSD68 (.png)` and `Manga109 (.png)` folders into `./dataset/test/`.
-* For example, if you want to test DBD-Net at sampling rate τ = 0.1 with GPU No.0, please run:
+* For example, if you want to test MTC-CSNet at sampling rate τ = 0.1 with GPU No.0, please run:
 ```
 python test.py --device 0 --rate 0.1
 ```